szlaskidaniel/risco-service/README.md

 - GET /alarm/bypass/:id/state - set sensor with provided id to be omitted during next arm cycle
 - GET /alarm/bypass/:id - get bypass value for requested sensor

-## RassberyPi how to start service automatically
+## Raspberry Pi: how to start service automatically

 For this we should create new service in /lib/systemd/system/ Instructions can be found here: